 5. Markings

-[5.1 The samples of Child Restraint Systems, submitted for approval in conformity with the provisions of paragraphs 3.2.4. and 3.2.5. above shall be clearly and indelibly marked with the manufacturer's name, initials or trade mark."

-5.2.
-The Child Restraint System, except the strap(s) or harness, shall be marked clearly and indelibly with the year of production.”]

-5.3.
+5.1.
 The following information shall be clearly indicated on the product:

-(a) The orientation of the Child Restraint System relative to the vehicle;

-The size range(s) of the Child Restraint System in centimetres;
+The size range(s) of the Child Restraint System in centimeters;

 The maximum occupant mass allowed for the Integral Child Restraint System in kilograms

-5.5.
+5.2.
 Integral Child Restraint Systems that can be used forward and rearward facing, shall have the following label permanently attached on the part hosting the child and visible to the person installing the Child Restraint System: